-Click the File Box.
+Click the File Button

-Next, we’re going to click the file box all the way to the left which looks like a picture of a little floppy disk.
+Next, we’re going to click the file button all the way to the left which looks like a picture of a little floppy disk.

 Anywho, click that button, find where you saved your sample, and then load it into Edison for chopping.

 Keep in mind you don’t have to sample from vinyl even though it’s the most fun method.
 Any WAV, or MP3 file will do.